Gerald Meerschaert

-Gerald Edward Meerschaert III (born December 18, 1987) is an American professional mixed martial artist who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC), where he holds the record for most finishes in middleweight history with 12.
+Gerald Edward Meerschaert III (born December 18, 1987), also known by his initials GM3, is an American professional mixed martial artist who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC), where he holds the record for most finishes in middleweight history with 12.
 A professional since 2007, he formerly competed for the Resurrection Fighting Alliance (RFA), Titan FC, and King of the Cage (KOTC).

 Background

 Meerschaert was born in Racine, Wisconsin, United States.
 He trained in Taekwondo when he was young.
 He began playing alto saxophone in the fifth grade and through his years at Walden III Middle and High School.
 Meerschaert later studied music education in college, hoping to become a music teacher, before deciding to make MMA his career after watching some local MMA and UFC fights on TV.
 Meerschaert began training in MMA at the age of 19.